-Three packages are offered with the GT500, of which the first two cannot be specced together.
-The first is the Handling Pack at $1,500.
-It adds a Gurney flap for the rear wing and splitter wickers, which are both placed in the car for the owner to install.
-The second, more extreme package, is the Carbon Fiber Track Pack.
-It adds 20-inch exposed carbon wheels wrapped in Michelin Pilot Cup Sport 2 tires, Recaro seats, splitter wickers, a GT4 carbon rear wing, a sprinkling of carbon on the interior, and adjustable top shock mounts.
-It also deletes the rear seat as well as the princely sum of $18,500 from your bank account.
+Three handling packages are offered with the GT500 and they cannot be specced together.
+The first is the Handling Package at $1,750.
+It adds a catch can, Gurney flap for the rear wing, and splitter wickers, the latter three all placed in the vehicle for the owner to have installed.
+The second is the $10,000 Carbon Fiber Handling Package that adds everything the Handling Package does, plus 20-inch black-painted carbon-fiber wheels and factory-installed adjustable top strut mounts.
+The third, more extreme package, is the Carbon Fiber Track Pack.
+It adds everything the Carbon Fiber Handling Package does, but the 20-inch wheels feature exposed carbon and are wrapped in Michelin Pilot Cup Sport 2 tires; there are also Recaro seats, and a sprinkling of carbon on the interior.
+It also deletes the rear seat, as well as the princely sum of $18,500 from your bank account.
 The last, more comfort-oriented package offered is the Technology package.
 This one costs $3,000 and adds navigation, blind-spot monitoring with rear cross-traffic alert, a B&O 12-speaker audio upgrade, and heated wing mirrors.

 When comparing lesser versions of these two pony cars, the Camaro is almost always the one that comes out on top as the better handling and less compromised of the two.
 With the introduction of the GT500, that perception is likely to change.
 Despite having a bigger, 6.2-liter supercharged V8, the ZL1 produces 110 hp less than the GT500.
-It also has a smaller trunk, and would, therefore, appear to be less worthy than the 'Stang.
+It also has a smaller trunk, and is, therefore, less practical than the 'Stang.
 However, not all specs favor the Mustang.
-The Camaro costs more than $7,000 less, can be had with either a six-speed manual or a ten-speed auto, and gets better fuel economy.
+The Camaro costs more than $9,000 less, can be had with either a six-speed manual or a ten-speed auto, and gets better fuel economy.
 It also has a bigger gas tank and can be had in convertible form.
 Overall, it's going to be a tough choice between the two, and you'd have to take both for a test drive to see which suits you better, but based on the way the GT500 manages to be both track-ready and road-friendly, we're slightly biased towards the Mustang.